 The Frick Collection is a small art museum with a collection of old master paintings and fine furniture housed in six galleries within a former mansion.
 The collection features some of the best-known paintings by major European artists, as well as works of sculpture and porcelain.
-In addition to the permanent collection, the Frick organises focused temporary exhibitions.
+In addition to the permanent collection, the Frick organises focused on temporary exhibitions.

 The Exhibits of the Frick Collection include: